humanrightsconnected/metamodel/src/metamodel_core/README.md

 ## Data Product Build

 This section outlines the steps required to build a data product from start to finish.
-This involves setting up required tooling,
+This involves setting up required tooling for both structured and unstructured data processing.

 Activities: